From BR Bullpen

 - Born December 20, 1888 in Watertown, WI USA

 - Died March 2, 1956 in Daytona Beach, FL USA

 "His outstanding talent, intelligence, and dedication to the game of baseball spanned three decades, having been a member of six World Series teams . . .
 He was a potent line-drive hitter, agile first baseman and a speedster on the base paths." - from a memorial in his home town dedicated to Fred Merkle

 Merkle never led the league in offensive batting categories, but was often among the leaders.
 In 1910 he was fourth in the league in slugging.
 In 1911 he was fourth in the league in stolen bases.
-In 1912 he was third in the league in home runs.
+In 1912, he was third in the league in home runs.
 In 1915 he was sixth in the league in batting average.
-In 1917 he was second in the league in doubles.
+In 1917, having moved to the Chicago Cubs he was second in the league in doubles.
 In 1918 he was fourth in the league in RBI.

-In 1918, he was a key player on the Chicago Cubs team that won the pennant.
-He batted fifth in each game of the 1918 World Series, and had one of the highest batting averages on the team during the Series, when the Cubs twice faced pitcher Babe Ruth.
+In 1918, he was a key player on the Cubs team that won the pennant.
+He batted fifth in each game of the 1918 World Series against the Boston Red Sox, and had one of the highest batting averages on the team during the Series, when the Cubs twice faced pitcher Babe Ruth.

 He was the youngest player in the league in 1907 and 1908.
 He went on to play 16 years in the majors, finishing twice in the top ten in batting.

 - Mike Cameron: Public Bonehead, Private Hero: The Real Legacy of Baseball's Fred Merkle, Sporting Chance Press, Crystal Lake, IL, 2010.

 - Eric Marshall White: "A Baseball with a Story: Fireworks in Philadelphia, July 4, 1911", in The Baseball Research Journal, SABR, Volume 40, Number 1 (Spring 2011), pp. 113-117.